 Beautiful and dynamic, there are lots of things to do in Ottawa, making Canada’s capital city is an incredible place to explore.
 From the gothic-style parliament buildings to the lovely parks and world-class museums, Ottawa is one of the top places to visit in Canada.
 There are so many things to do in Ontario, Canada, you’re sure to have an epic vacation.

 Things to Do in Ottawa Canada

 Whatever it is you’re into, Ottawa has something for everyone.
 Every time we go, we try something new.
-In this article, we’re going to talk about some of the best things to do in Ottawa, so you can better plan your next adventure.
+In this article, we’re going to talk about some of the best things to do Ottawa has to offer, so you can better plan your next adventure.

 Canadian Parliament Buildings

 Without a doubt, the icon of Ottawa is Canada’s parliament buildings.
-It’s the #1 one for places to visit in Ottawa.
+It’s the #1 one for must-see places to visit in Ottawa.
 Not only is it the centre of Canada’s government, but the buildings are very beautiful.
 From Peace Tower (the Clock Tower) to the gothic architecture, the buildings are stunning to admire from the lawns in front of the building.
 In addition, if you want to go inside, you can take one of the free tours and learn about Canada’s political system.

 Changing of the Guard